javicarela/prebet/README.md

 - Handling missing values, outliers, and normalization.
 - Merging and restructuring datasets.
 - Reports summarizing cleaning and validation steps.
+- Creation of new variables ( rankings, victories in a row,...)

 ---